lcao11/bayes_covid/README.md

     mg.py: the implementation of the MCMC algorithm with Metrapolis-Hasting proposals.

-A jupyer notebook is included for running an example of the Bayesian calibration/validation/prediction process inluded in the Oden Institute report.
+A jupyer notebook is included for running an example of the Bayesian calibration/validation/prediction process that apperas in the Oden Institute report.